keboola/website/_product/product.md

 - template: article-full
   block: article-full
   subheadline: no more procurement night mare
-  headline: One contract/one invoice <span>over 50 technologies</span>
+  headline: "<span>Over 50 technologies</span> in just one contract/one invoice "
-  content: From SQL, RStudio, Python, Spark, Snowflake, S3...all in one contract and
+  content: SQL, RStudio, Python, Spark, Snowflake, S3 and more within one contract,
-    single environment provisioned just for you as a service.
-New scenario and configuration is just <a href=""><strong>one click away</strong></a>.
-Setup a separate project for each use case.
-Solving the use case at hand, but having the flexibility to use the results and pipes in other use cases and workflows - flexibility.
+    in a single environment, provided to you as a service.
+Any scenarios and configurations you can imagine are just one click away.
+Set up a separate project for each use case.
+Solve the use case at hand, but have the flexibility to use the results and pipes in other use cases and workflows.
   list:
   - descleft: "<strong>Procurement</strong>.
 Once you buy you have access to all the tools in the platform.
 No need for additional security or procurement permissions.